ossamaSaleh/PCF_Button/README.md

-# Trigger Button – User Guide
+# PCF Main Form Button
 ## Purpose

 The **PCF Main Form Button** allows you to perform a specific action on a record—such as validation, eligibility check, recalculation, or other business logic—by simply clicking a button on the form.